thisismypotpie/Star-Wars-X-Wing-App-Front-End/Journal and Logs/Simon_Journal.md

 Met with Brandon again.
 Realized we did not quite have the save system figure out.
 Our last function to retrieve team names and ids was suffering from a race condition.
 Spent about an hour trying to troubleshoot and brainstorm, didn't quite get there.
 Note that some of these hours do not result in lines of code or commits...

 7/19/20
 Starting on more media query work, first today will be Stats screen.
 Separate team screens will be tough: View-Team-Screen, View-Team-Remove-Ship-Screen and View-Team-Stats-Screen.
 Ended up getting stats screen, pilot screen and upgrade screen today....
 Much CSS.
+Reorganized entire grids, messed with button arrangement and font sizes to great lengths.

+7/20/20
+More and more media queries for improving mobile design.
+Getting upgrade-type-selection-screen.